Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Decentralized Style-Based DG

 \subsubsection{Style Exploration Strategy}

-In \texttt{StyleDDG}, the goal of each device is to communicate style information with its neighbors, so that they can collectively train domain-invariant models.
-Towards this, we apply three functions to the outputs of particular layers of a CNN, namely, $\StyleShift$, $\StyleExplore$ and $\MixStyle$.
+In \textsc{StyleDDG}, the goal of each device is to communicate style information with its neighbors so that they can collectively train domain-invariant models.
+Towards this, we apply three functions to the outputs of particular layers of a CNN, namely $\StyleShift$, $\StyleExplore$ and $\MixStyle$.
 In the following subsections, we explain the details of each of them.

-\textbf{StyleShift. } Each client first shifts the styles of half of a mini-batch at a particular layer to the styles received from a neighbor.
-This is illustrated in Fig.~\ref{fig:sysdiag}-(b), and we call it the $\StyleShift$ layer.
-In a generic definition, $\StyleShift$ takes the the batch \begin{small}$x = $\end{small} which has already been separated to two equal-size parts $x_s$ and $x_s^c$, and used the style vector $\psi$ to shift the styles of half of it as
+\textbf{StyleShift. } Each client first shifts the styles of $B_s \in \mathbb{Z}, B_s \in [0, B]$ of a mini-batch at a particular layer to the styles received from a neighbor.
+Illustrated in Fig.~\ref{fig:sysdiag}-(b), we call this the $\StyleShift$ layer.
+In a generic definition, $\StyleShift$ takes the batch \begin{small}$x = $\end{small} which has already been separated to two parts $x_s$ and $x_s^c$, and uses the style vector $\psi$ to shift a portion $B_s$ of the styles as